Ron Graham (actor): Personal life

-Ron Graham was born Lionel Alfred Hosmer, the second son of 3 boys to William Alfred Hosmer 1896-1953 and Doris Agatha (nee Green) 1897-1978.
+Ron Graham was born Lionel Alfred Hosmer, the second son of 3 boys to William Alfred Hosmer (1896-1953) and Doris Agatha (nee Green) (1897-1978) in Aldershot, UK.
 In 1928, the family moved to Vancouver, British Columbia, Canada.
 Lionel joined the British Army and in July 1948, his parents and two brothers emigrated to Australia from the United Kingdom.
 Lionel demobbed from the Army in 1949 and then migrated to Australia, settling in Perth.
 He changed his name by deed poll to Ron Graham.

 He first married in the early 1960s to Judith Schonell, a dancer with the West Australian State Ballet.
-He was the father of Australian stage, television and film actor and director Marcus Graham.
+Their son Marcus Graham is a well-known Australian stage, television and film actor and director.
 Ron later partnered with Aleda Klara Johnsen.

 He died in Windsor, New South Wales on 2 April 2020 at the age of 93.